LogoEditingMaster/everyone-servers-db/README.md

-# everyone-servers-db
+# Description

-The official datasheet of Everyone Servers listed in XLSX file
+This is the Official #Everyone Servers Database listed in .XLSX file, this Database contains YouTube channels that are finalized.